-Building 3051 (or via Zoom)
+Building 305 (or via Zoom).
+In-person office hours appointments

 Course Catalog Information

 Prerequisite(s): EVST 1010 and EVST 3310 Credit Hours: 3 (4 for Writing Intensive students)

 Course Description and Goals

 Climate change has often been called a "wicked problem," not only because of its devastating impacts, especially on parts of the world that are already economically disadvantaged, but also because of the unique political challenges associated with trying to "solve," or at least mitigate, climate change through public policy.